-Advisory: Completion of SOC 1 with grade of "C" or better Hours: 54 lecture
+Advisory: Completion of SOC 1 with grade of "C" or better

 A sociological approach to the analysis of the family as a social institution.
 Of particular interest are the changing structure of family, gender roles, dating, marriage, intimacy, relationships, and parenting.
 (C-ID SOCI 130) (CSU, UC)